Edwinngera/Deep-Learning/README.md

     (2) For this program, you can only classify two class of object

 ## Operation instruction
+### 1.basic usage
     (1) After preparing the dataset and basic path name modification, you can run the main.py.
-    (2) I use checkpoint to store the best model every epoch and the program will load it after.
+    (2) Using checkpoint to store the best model every epoch and the program will load it after.
     (3) There will be a brief model summray.
 After that, you can see some test example with images and labels and also graphs about accuracy and loss.
+### 2. inprovement
+    (1) try more complex model
+    (2) use tensorflow, pytorch instead of keras